devcybiko/gregsmithwiki/content/writing/whitenoise/WhiteNoise-040-firststudent.md

 _Omm_ wasn't particularly interesting, except for what it wasn't: it wasn't very long.
 It was literally a couple of nested loops that did nothing but traverse the internal memory of the app - and read the memory locations.
 And nothing more.
 It didn't write them anywhere.
 It didn't do any calculations.
 It simply read all the values - and returned.
 Depending on the input values, the amount of time spent could be very little, or very long.
 In essence, it did nothing of value - but quite literally... contemplate the computer's navel.

-White put this resume in the in box on Bell's desk.
+White stowed this resume in his backpack.

+## Patrick O'Leary

+##
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQyMjM1NzExNSw4NDE4NTc4NF19
+eyJoaXN0b3J5IjpbMTk4ODMyOTY5Myw4NDE4NTc4NF19
 -->